wanpdsantos/backend_challenge/README.md

 2. Navigate to the solutions folder and run docker compose up.
 3. The API will be available locally at 127.0.0.1:8080

+Environment variables were also commited to make easier to clone and run.

 Postman collection is also avaliable in repo so you can import the file to your postman and perform API requests.

 # Backend Developer Challenge